MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_avoid_mob_type.md

 # Entity Documentation - minecraft:behavior.avoid_mob_type

-`minecraft:behavior.avoid_mob_type` allows the entity to run away from other entities that meet the criteria specified.
+`minecraft:behavior.avoid_mob_type` compels the entity to run away from other entities that meet the criteria specified.

 ## Parameters